 Students receive an overview of the history and philosophy of education, as well as develop an awareness of current educational requirements based on legislation for K-12 schools.
 Students also begin to develop a personal philosophy of education.
-This class must be taken in conjunction with EDUC 197.

-Paraeducator in Schools • 3.0 Credits
+Paraeducator In Schools • 3.0 Credits